GoldenCodeRam/Project-Pixel/README.md

 # Project-Pixel
-Project for  PoW and workchains.
+Project for  _proof of work_ and workchains.